 Spammers and phishers sometimes send millions of messages to email addresses that may or may not exist in hopes of finding a potential victim.
 Responding to these messages or even downloading images ensures you will be added to their lists for more of the same messages in the future.
 Also be careful when posting your email address online in newsgroups, blogs or online communities.
 Pay attention to privacy policies on websites and in software.
 It is important to understand how an organisation might collect and use your personal information before you share it with them.

 BTC Markets and many other websites support two-factor authentication.
-Utilise it where possible.
+Utilise it where possible, especially on financial accounts and your email address.
 If you do manage to leak your online credentials the attacker will not be able to steal your personal information (or Bitcoins) if they do not physically have access to your phone at the same time.

 Only transfer funds to trusted recipients.
 Bitcoin transactions are irreversible.
 Before transferring funds from BTC Markets, always double-check you have the correct destination BTC address.